YCCS and Sustainability

 Yacht Club Costa Smeralda building:

-- All of the electricity used at the YCCS structure, the Sports Centre and the Race Observatory comes from renewable resources;
+- 100% of the electricity used at the YCCS structure, the Sports Centre and the Race Observatory comes from renewable resources;

 - In 2018 a lighting system was installed in the large bar area exclusively using LED lights (330 7 watt bulbs) and reducing estimated consumption from approximately 15 kWh to 1.5 kWh;